Helmholtz Resonator

 Convert the peak location into the corresponding frequency:

-We obtained three different values for the resonant frequency: the simulation value, the measured value, and the theoretical value.
+Three different values have been obtained for the resonant frequency: the simulation value, the measured value and the theoretical value.

 Compare the three values: